towolf/towolf.github.com/docs/PsychMatlabTests/SpuriousDebuggerError.markdown

 # Hello:

-I am writing in response to your e\-mail of May 11, in which you reported an extrainous error when debugging toolbox functions.
+I am writing in response to your e-mail of May 11, in which you reported an extrainous error when debugging toolbox functions.

 Thank you for taking the itme ot report this to us.